compute-io/lcg/README.md

 Park's and Miller's article is also the starting point for a recipe in _Numerical Recipes in C_ (3) (hereinafter _Press_).
 Further modifications of this module are contemplated, following certain refinements from _Press_.

+The Press books states that this generator has a period of approximately 2.1e9.
+(6)

 ## Tests

 ### Unit